dstrohmaier/SeCoDa/README.md

 Repository for the SeCoDa dataset

 Main data are found in SeCoDa.tsv.
-The file is structured as follows.
+The columns are structured as follows.

-First column: token to be disambiguated.
+1. Token to be disambiguated.
-Second column: offset start for token in context
+2. Offset start for token in context
-Third column: offset end for token in context
+3. Offset end for token in context
-Fourth column: context (sentence in which token occurs) Fifth column: selected sense
+4. Context (sentence in which token occurs)
+5. Selected sense
-Sixth column: comments (also contains MWE information)
+6. Comments (also contains MWE information)

 Example: